krksgbr/initial-technical-assessment-public/README.md

 ## Assessment Guidelines

-During the assessment, focus on the following aspects:
+We are seeking a **performance analysis** report rather than a PR review.
+Therefore, during the assessment, concentrate on the following aspects:

 - **User Interface (UI) Performance:** Evaluate the smoothness and responsiveness of the user interface, especially when scrolling through the character feed and navigating the comics.

 - **Network Requests:** Examine the efficiency of network requests made to the Marvel Comics API.
 Identify any unnecessary or redundant requests that may impact the app's responsiveness.

 - **Resource Management:** Assess how the app manages resources, including memory usage and potential memory leaks.
 Look for areas where resource cleanup or optimization may be necessary.

-- **Code Quality:** Analyze the overall code quality, adherence to best practices, and readability.
-Identify any code smells or anti-patterns that may contribute to performance issues.

 ## Documentation and Submission